josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 - `SizeOf<T>()`: Retrieves the size, in bytes, of the specified value type.
 - `ToBytes<T>(in T)`: Retrieves the bytes representing the specified value.
 - `Transform<TSource, TDestination>(in TSource)`: Converts the specified value from the source type to the destination type.
+- `TransformReference<TSource, TDestination>(ref TSource)`: Converts the specified reference from the source type to the destination type.

 - `WithSafeFixed<T0..T7>(Span<T0>...Span<T7>, FixedListAction)`: Executes the specified action with the specified fixed spans.
 - `WithSafeFixed<T0..T7, TArg>(Span<T0>...Span<T7>, FixedListAction)`: Executes the specified action with the specified fixed spans and an additional argument.